Corpus Linguistics Summer School 2022

-The fifth Corpus Linguistics Summer School will be entirely online and consist of synchronous and asynchronous elements.
-The synchronous part will take place from 5 to 8 July, 2021.
-Prior to the synchronous part, participants will be expected to complete the asynchronous part consisting of self-study video lectures and hands-on materials.
-Please note that the synchronous sessions will not be recorded.
+The sixth Corpus Linguistics Summer School will be entirely online and consist of synchronous and asynchronous elements.
+The synchronous part will take place from 4 to 7 July, 2022.
+Prior to the synchronous part, participants will be expected to complete asynchronous activities consisting of self-study video lectures and hands-on materials.

 Our summer school aims to equip participants with critical expertise in both the theory and practice of corpus-based linguistic research.
-Building on the strengths of our Centre for Corpus Research (CCR) and our invited speakers, we strive to offer participants a learning experience that is both beneficial for their own specific research needs and enriching to them as language researchers at large.
-There will also be the opportunity for participants to present their own work and receive feedback from our expert team.
+Building on the strengths of our Centre for Corpus Research (CCR) and our invited speakers, we strive to offer participants a learning experience that benefits their own specific research needs and enriches their experience as researchers more widely.
+There will be the opportunity for participants to present their own work and receive feedback from our expert team.
 Given the specialised nature of the programme, a basic understanding of corpus linguistics is highly recommended.

 The complete programme of the summer school will be available nearer the time.

 Over the course of four days, participants will be actively involved in two kinds of sessions.
 First, hands-on sessions will put the emphasis on the learning of practical skills for the purpose of extracting and analysing corpus data of various kinds, and the application of this knowledge to specific research projects.
-Second, participants will also learn about current corpus-based research from our local staff of corpus linguists.
+Second, participants will learn about current corpus research from our team.

 The programme will cover the following topics (non-exhaustive list):